nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Mocking and Test Driven Development - Exercise/README.md

 	Add() – Add a transaction to the record.
 You will need to implement the Contains() methods as well.
 	Contains(Transaction) – checks if a given transaction is present in the record.
 Keep in mind that transaction Id is the unique identifier.
+	Contains(id) – checks if a transaction with the given id exists in the record Count – returns the number of transactions in the record